flokleiser/nextjs-flo/README.md

 - [ ] Add all the screenshots
 - [ ] Add all the text

-- [ ] image gallery WHY ARE COMMENTS NOT SHOWING

 - [ ] Visualizer & Skate Animations (more than one video) --> Figure out video to the side

 ## Almost Top Priority (nice to have, when bored)